xmartlabs/xmartlabs.github.io/_posts/2017-04-27-Introducing-Opera.md

 > Now, by default, all RouteTypes we define will provide https://api.github.com as baseUrl and Manager.singleton as mananger.
 It's up to you to customize it within a specific RouteType protocol conformance.

 #### Default RouteTypes
-To avoid having to implement the `method` property in every `RouteType` Opera provides A protocol for each HTTPMethod so you can implement those:
+To avoid having to implement the `method` property in every `RouteType` Opera provides a protocol for each HTTPMethod so you can implement those:

 ``` Swift
 protocol GetRouteType: RouteType {}